Is Sexual Harassment Sexual Abuse?

 Blank Law, PC Team

 Sexual violence is common around the world.
 In many states, it is also known as sexual abuse or sexual assault.
 Several types of sexual violence exist, including molestation, indecent exposure, statutory rape, child pornography, and sexual harassment.
+Our Michigan sex crimes lawyers are here to help.

 Although sex crimes are severely under-reported worldwide, studies show that approximately 43% of men and 81% of women have experienced sexual harassment in their lifetime.
 Such experiences typically have devastating effects on the lives of the victims.
 Sexual assault and harassment affect their mental health, sense of safety, relationships, and everyday life.
 Being sexually assaulted could also threaten the victims’ lives in some cases.